top of page

 Your Inclusion Legacy: What History Will Say About Your Company

 Every era leaves a record.
 Leaders write it through choices, systems, budgets, and how they treat people.
 Right now, the pressure is real.
 Policy agendas like Project 2025 and new state laws that restrict diversity efforts have pushed many companies to pause or pull back.
 Boards are risk-scanning, legal teams are cautious, and the noise is loud.
 Yet the center holds, as employees and customers still expect fairness.
-Call it what you want, but the majority still want diversit
+Call it what you want, but the majority still want diversity

 Oct 9, 20256 min read